End of Mainstream Support for Exchange 2016

 The last on-premises Exchange version

-Microsoft Exchange Server vNext is supposed to be the last Exchange Server ever.
-There’s not much info about it yet, but even now it’s clear that this Exchange is going to be unlike any other.
+Microsoft Exchange Server vNext is the codename for what is announced to be the last Exchange Server ever: Exchange Server Subscription Edition (SE).
+It’s clear that this Exchange is going to be unlike any other.

 • Exchange Server vNext will be subscription-based.
 That’s a first for on-premises Exchange versions.
 The upside is that, at the moment, there are no plans to stop supporting it.
 Updates & support will be provided for all active subscribers.
 The downside – the ongoing cost, which was one of the reasons why some companies refrained from migrating to Microsoft 365.

-• The planned release date for Exchange vNext is the second half of 2021.
+• The planned release date for Exchange vNext was initially the second half of 2021.
+It’s been moved to near the end of 2025.

-• Two unique features concerning migration.
-First – coexistence with Exchange 2013 will be supported.
-Which means that native double-hop migration would be required only for Exchange 2010 and older versions).
+• At first, there was an announcement for two unique features concerning migration.
+First – coexistence with Exchange 2013 was to be supported.
+Which means that native double-hop migration would be required only for Exchange 2010 and older versions.
 Second – for two years after the release, admins will be able to perform an in-place upgrade.
 In other words, migration from Exchange 2019 should be as easy as applying a CU.
+In 2025 there was a change of plans – no coexistence is supported with previous server versions and to perform an in-place update to Exchange Server SE, you need to meet some requirements.

 Leave a Reply